joaopulsz/cs50ai-coursenotes/knowledge/notes.md

 - Now, we can start generating new information.
 Since we know that C is false (¬C), the only way (¬B ∨ C) can be true is if B is false, too.
 Thus, we can add (¬B) to our KB.
 - Next, since we know (¬B), the only way (A ∨ B) can be true is if A is true.
 Thus, we can add (A) to our KB.
 - Now our KB has two complementary literals, (A) and (¬A).
 We resolve them, arriving at the empty set, ().
 The empty set is false by definition, so we have arrived at a contradiction.

+## First order logic

+A type of logic that allows us to express more complex ideas more succinctly than propositional logic.
+First order logic uses two types of symbols: Constant Symbols and Predicate Symbols.
+Constant symbols represent objects, while predicate symbols are like relations or functions that take an argument and return a true or false value.

+**Universal quantification** is a tool that can be used in first order logic to represent sentences without using a specific constant symbol.
+Universal quantification uses the symbol ∀ to express “for all.”

+**Existential quantification** is an idea parallel to universal quantification.
+However, while universal quantification was used to create sentences that are true for all x, existential quantification is used to create sentences that are true for at least one x.
+It is expressed using the symbol ∃.

+Existential and universal quantification can be used in the same sentence.

+There are other types of logic as well, and the commonality between them is that they all exist in pursuit of representing information.
+These are the systems we use to represent knowledge in our AI.